 Admission

-The admission requirements of the Post Graduate CNS Certificate are consistent with those requirements specified by the Graduate School of the University of Wisconsin-Milwaukee.
-In addition, students must also meet the following requirements for the College of Nursing:
+The admission requirements of the Post-Graduate CNS Certificate are consistent with those requirements specified by the Graduate School of the University of Wisconsin-Milwaukee.
+In addition, students must also meet the following requirements for the School of Nursing:

 1. A master’s or doctoral degree in Nursing from an accredited program providing preparation as a nurse practitioner, clinical nurse specialist, certified nurse midwife, or certified registered nurse anesthetist.